 Becoming a project manager

-If you’re interested in getting that corner office as a project manager, it will take training and self-improvement.
+It will take training and self-improvement if you’re interested in getting that corner office as a project manager.
 A career as a project manager is a demanding one, but the rewards can be significant.
 The average project manager salary in the U.S. is over $79,000 per year, and you can also enjoy the satisfaction of leading a team to create something new.

-A project manager role may not be easy or quick to achieve, but for those who have a passion for it, it’s well worth the effort.
+A project manager role may not be easy or quick to achieve, but it’s well worth the effort for those who have a passion for it.

 Was this helpful?